YMCA Presented Highest Honors and Awards during Annual Volunteer Recognition Event

 - Holly Graver with the Healthy Living Award.
-Holly has volunteered to cycle to send kids to camp, as a running buddy for the Y’s Girls on the Run and STRIDE programs and she has been instrumental in encouraging members to commit to exercising regularly.
+Holly has volunteered to cycle to send kids to camp, as a running buddy for the Y's running programs, including STRIDE and she has been instrumental in encouraging members to commit to exercising regularly.

 - Gina Daddazio with the Social Responsibility Award.
 Gina began a multiple sclerosis (MS) support group at the West Chester Area YMCA, as well as a TRX class for those living with multiple sclerosis.